LG Electronics, regulators oppose Qualcomm's effort to put antitrust ruling on hold

-(Reuters) - Smartphone maker LG Electronics Inc on Tuesday opposed chip supplier Qualcomm Inc’s efforts to put a sweeping U.S. antitrust decision against it on hold as it pursues an appeal.
+(Reuters) - Smartphone maker LG Electronics Inc on Tuesday opposed Qualcomm Inc’s efforts to put a sweeping U.S. antitrust decision against the chip supplier on hold as it pursues an appeal.

 The Korean company said that it is negotiating chip supply and patent license agreements with Qualcomm and could be forced into signing another unfair deal unless a federal judge’s protections remain in place.